sunny/route_localize/README.md

-# RouteLocalize
+# Route Localize

-Rails plugin to be able to translate routes using a different subdomain per locale and translations in locale files.
+Rails plugin that lets you translate routes by using a different subdomain per locale.

 ## Warning

 For now this is unstable, with a volatile API, without enough tests, totally not production-ready yet.

 Ye be warned.

 ## Usage